 This hike begins from the northeast corner of the Cal Poly campus in San Luis Obispo.
 Start up Poly Canyon Road, a dirt service road that provides a gradual ascent.
 The first half-mile is almost completely level, allowing your legs to warm up as you leave the dorms of Cal Poly for a riparian forest at the base of the Santa Lucia Mountains.

 After 0.45 miles, continue straight through an intersection with a gated road heading up the ridge to the right.
-Just ahead, there are wooden steps descending the bank to the left through a eucalyptuses grove.
-There is a creek crossing here leading to a narrow single-track along the steep bank on the other side of Brizziolari Creek.
+Just ahead, wooden steps descend the bank to the left through a eucalyptuses grove.
+A creek crossing here leadd to a narrow single track along the steep bank on the other side of Brizziolari Creek.
 A variation of this hike is to trek up the canyon on this slim path paralleling Poly Canyon Road.
 There are great views of Bishop Peak and neighboring Morros at the start of the hike.